openmc-dev/openmc/docs/source/methods/random_ray.rst

 A simplified set of functions that execute a single random ray power iteration are given below.
 Not all global variables are defined in this illustrative example, but the high level components of the algorithm are shown.
-A number of significant simplifications are made for clarity -- for example, no inactive "dead zone" length is shown, geometry operations are abstracted, no parallelism (or thread safety) is expressed, a naive exponential treatment is used, and rays are not halted at their exact termination distances, among other subtleties.
+A number of significant simplifications are made for clarity---for example, no inactive "dead zone" length is shown, geometry operations are abstracted, no parallelism (or thread safety) is expressed, a naive exponential treatment is used, and rays are not halted at their exact termination distances, among other subtleties.